 Marijuana in South Carolina isn’t really a new thing, this state enacted marijuana tax stamps after prohibition and even legalized marijuana for medical purposes in the 1980’s.
 Most recently the state legalized CBD oil in 2014.
-Currently there is proposed legislation that would afford South Carolina residents up to two and half ounces of medical cannabis every 14 days.
+Currently there is proposed legislation that would afford South Carolina residents up to two ounces of medical cannabis every 14 days.
 This is a miracle for some including those suffering with PTSD, Cancer, Lyme Disease, AIDS and more.

 It’s no secret that there are biases against the medicinal plant, whether founded or not they exist.
 To go straight up against opposition like this requires understanding and education.
 On that cue, several advocacy organizations across the state and even joining in from across the nation pulled resources together to deliver to South Carolina the best in Cannabis Education.